 While much of the above discussion considers CB structure and evolution in a shear-relative context, there are instances where the TC is weak, likely mis-aligned, and likely will not see propagation of the CB from downshear to upshear.
-These scenarios are equally desirable for the CB module, as recent work has shown that vertical velocity and mass flux profiles vary as a function of the local thermodynamic environment in weak TCs (Rogers et al. 2020), with "top-heavy" mass flux profiles associated with lower midlevel relative humidity (< 60% in 4-8 km layer) and lower levels of static stability, and "bottom-heavy" mass flux profiles associated with higher midlevel relative humidity (> 80% in 4-8 km layer) and higher levels of static stability.
+These scenarios are equally desirable for the CB module, as recent work has shown that vertical velocity and mass flux profiles vary as a function of the local thermodynamic environment in weak TCs (Rogers et al. 2020, Stone et al. 2023), with "top-heavy" mass flux profiles associated with lower midlevel relative humidity (< 60% in 4-8 km layer) and lower levels of static stability, and "bottom-heavy" mass flux profiles associated with higher midlevel relative humidity (> 80% in 4-8 km layer) and higher levels of static stability (Raymond et al. 2014; Sessions et al. 2015; Sentić et al. 2015; Raymond and Flores 2016; Raymond and Kilroy 2019; Raymond and Ž. Fuchs-Stone 2021a),.
 The differences in these profiles can impact the response of the TC to the latent heating within the CB.
 Therefore, obtaining measurements of the vertical velocity and reflectivity profiles at high temporal resolution are crucial to better understanding CB impacts on the developing TC circulation.